 Indeed, we generally value Hilton Honors points at 0.6 Canadian cents per point or 0.5 US cents per point, so it would almost never make sense to buy points at the usual rate of 1 US cent per point.

 During these 100% bonus events, you’ll get double the points when you buy at least 10,000 points at the regular price, meaning that you’re effectively purchasing points at half price for 0.5 US cents per point.
-That rate is much closer to a fair price at which buying points might make sense.
+That’s much closer to a fair price at which buying points might make sense.

 How many Hilton Honors points can you buy?

-Hilton caps the number of points each member can buy at 80,000 base points per year.
-With this promotion, you can receive an additional 80,000 bonus points, for a total of 160,000 Hilton Honors points purchased in 2021.
+Hilton caps the number of points each member can buy at 80,000 base points per year, plus bonus points.
+However, it appears that this promotion is targeting some members with a raised limit of 160,000 base points.
+If you’re lucky enough to be included in this offer, you could receive a total of 320,000 Hilton Honors points purchased in 2021.

 Keep in mind that Hilton allows you to easily pool points among different individuals’ accounts, so it’s easy to bypass the limit by purchasing the maximum number of points under different family members’ accounts and then pooling them all together.